-How to Introduce Evidence and Examples: 41 Effective Phrases**

 How to Introduce Evidence and Examples: 41 Effective Phrases

 The type of proof we provide can either bolster our claims or leave readers confused or skeptical of our analysis.
 Therefore, it’s crucial that we use appropriate, logical phrases that guide readers clearly from one idea to the next.
-In this article, we discuss situations in which evidence and examples should be used and catalog effective language you can use to support your arguments, examples included.
+In this article, we explain how evidence and examples should be introduced according to different contexts in academic writing and catalog effective language you can use to support your arguments, examples included.

 When to introduce evidence and examples